metal3-io/baremetal-operator/docs/ironic-endpoint-keepalived-configuration.md

 kuztomization and yaml files.
 As the name implies, `ironic-keepalived-config/image_patch.yaml` patches the default image URL through kustomization.

-**Note:** The files marked in red in the directory structure are the current files which are already reorganized in the new directory structure and the files should be deleted once the new directory structure is merged upstream.

 ### Command to deploy baremetal operator